Login

 For more information on how to rename a figure file using a text editor, please see: JCH Digital Designs - General Tips & Information: Changing Figure Names (opens in new window).

-• If you are including additional textures not attached to your model, you must include MAT poses so users can quickly apply the textures.
+• If you are including additional textures not attached to your model, you can should use material collection (mc5 or mc6) files to apply the textures to the model.

 • If your product is a model, texture template files are required, either in your product zip file or available as a separate, free add-on.
 These can be in BMP, JPG, or GIF format.
 If your model has a complex shape, you may want to consider creating a "super-seam guide" as a free add-on for your product.